srichens/pwa-text-editor/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-purple.svg)](https://opensource.org/licenses/MIT)

 ## Bootcamp Week 19 Challenge
-This week's challenge was to refactor starter code to build a single-page text editor that runs in the browser, meets PWA criteria, includes data persistance for redundancy, and also functions offline.
+This week's challenge was to refactor starter code to build a single-page text editor that runs in the browser, meets PWA criteria, includes data persistence for redundancy, and also functions offline.
 The requirements included the following:

 1. Use IndexedDB to store and get data.
 2. Bundle the JavaScript files using webpack.
 3. Generate a manifest file from the webpack.
-4. Use workbox to create a service work that caches assets.
+4. Use workbox to create a service worker that caches assets.
 5. Ensure the application works offline and can be installed as a PWA.